-And in a nutshell, here’s how to know which works best for your startup.
+And in a nutshell, here’s how to know which works best for you.

 Unlike an NDA, with a confidentiality deed, you will have a longer time period to enforce the deed for a breach.

-So, a confidentiality deed will be best for your startup if:
+So, a confidentiality deed will be best if:

-- You need more than 6 years to enforce the deed for a breach (you will have 12 years in QLD, NSW, ACT, NT or TAS and 15 years in VIC and SA).
+- you need more than 6 years to enforce for a breach (you will have 12 years in QLD, NSW, ACT, NT or TAS and 15 years in VIC and SA).